qeeqbox/social-analyzer/README.md

 The detection modules utilize a rating mechanism based on different detection techniques, which produces a rate value that starts from 0 to 100 (No-Maybe-Yes).
 This module intended to have fewer false positives, and it's documented in this [Wiki](https://github.com/qeeqbox/social-analyzer/wiki) link.

-The analysis and public extracted information from this OSINT tool could help in investigating profiles related to suspicious or malicious activities such as [cyberbullying](https://en.wikipedia.org/wiki/Wikipedia:Cyberbullying), [cybergrooming](https://de.wikipedia.org/wiki/Cyber-Grooming), [cyberstalking](https://en.wikipedia.org/wiki/Cyberstalking), and [spreading misinformation](https://en.wikipedia.org/wiki/Misinformation).
+The analysis and public extracted information from this OSINT tool could help in investigating profiles related to suspicious or malicious activities such as cyberbullying, cybergrooming, cyberstalking, and spreading misinformation.

 `Social Analyzer is in a league of its own and is a very impressive tool that I thoroughly recommend for Digital Investigators and OSINT practitioners` - by [Joseph Jones, Founder of Strategy Nord, Unita Insight and OS2INT](https://os2int.com/toolbox/investigating-usernames-with-social-analyzer/)

-This project is *"currently used by some law enforcement agencies in countries where resources are limited"*.
+`This project is currently used by some law enforcement agencies in countries where resources are limited`

 - [New] Updates queued for testing
 - [Info] Feel free to fork and contribute